mad-penguins/Penger/README.md

 # Penger
-**Penger** is Telegram Bot API Library for python.
+**Penger** is a Telegram Bot API Library for python.
 This library is being developed for our own service informer bots.

 ## Getting started
 How to use this library in your project?
 Quite easy.